Time: 14:45 - 16:45

 How will I be taught, and will there be any work outside the class?

 In class there will be a mix of excerpt analysis, sharing your own writing and that of other students, group work, class discussion, writing exercises and formal instruction from the tutor.
-Two classes will consist of nature writing walks which will take place in London.

 All writing courses at City Lit will involve an element of workshop.
 This means that students will produce work which will be discussed in an open and constructive environment with the tutor and other students.
 The college operates a policy of constructive criticism, and all feedback on another student’s work by the tutor and other students should be delivered in that spirit.